-Abu Dhabi International Airport
+The Company begins refueling aircraft at Abu Dhabi International Airport

-production unit at the Sas Al Nakhl lubricant plant.
-The unit, the second of its kind in the world at that time, manufactures high-quality greases areas increases as part of a plan to expand the Company's network across the whole of Abu Dhabi Emirate.
+The Company commissions a grease production unit at the Sas Al Nakhl lubricant plant.
+The unit, the second of its kind in the world at that time, manufactures high-quality greases

+The number of filling stations in remote areas increases as part of a plan to expand the Company's network across the whole of Abu Dhabi Emirate.
 New services, such as the sale and repair of tires, are added at some filling stations